d-dorazio/rust101/index.md

 ## What is Rust?

-Rust is a modern programming language that provides zero-cost abstractions to write correct and fast programs.
+Rust is a modern programming language that provides zero-cost abstractions to write correct and fast code.

 Note:
 * focus on _modern_: some new languages already feel old and outdated.